rotellini9809/mjlab/README.md

 ## Acknowledgments

-mjlab wouldn’t exist without the excellent work of the Isaac Lab team, whose API design and abstractions mjlab builds upon.
+mjlab wouldn't exist without the excellent work of the Isaac Lab team, whose API design and abstractions mjlab builds upon.

 Thanks to the MuJoCo Warp team — especially Erik Frey and Taylor Howell — for answering our questions, giving helpful feedback, and implementing features based on our requests countless times.